BrandonKang/ai_training_mkdoc/docs/index.md

 This handbook is structured as a short, one-hour enablement:

-- 1. AI Fundamentals and Core Building Blocks (15 min)
+- AI fundamentals and core building blocks (15 min)
-- 2. AI Training, Inference Architecture, and RAG (10 min)
+- AI training, inference architecture, and RAG (10 min)
-- 3. AI Platforms & Ecosystem: CNCF Toolchains and NVIDIA Acceleration Stack (20 min)
+- AI platforms & ecosystem: CNCF toolchains and NVIDIA acceleration stack (20 min)
+- Quiz

 ---